cosinekitty/astronomy/source/csharp/README.md

 The position is not corrected for light travel time or aberration.
 This is different from the behavior of [`Astronomy.GeoVector`](#Astronomy.GeoVector).

-If given an invalid value for `body`, or the body is `Body.Pluto` and the `time` is outside the year range 1700..2200, this function will throw an `ArgumentException`.
+If given an invalid value for `body`, this function will throw an `ArgumentException`.

 | Type | Parameter | Description |
 | --- | --- | --- |